ahdis/chmed/input/pagecontent/privatefields.md

 ```

 The name of the field can be indicated with the **extension name** in attribute `valueString`, the value of the field with the **extension value** and attribute `valueString`.
 See sample for [Patient](Patient-card-patient-ext.html).

-### Caveat

-Currently in CHMED20AF their are no private fields explicitly defined.
-The conversion to the QR format considers extension definitions for Composition (equals to Medication in CHMED16A), Patient and MedicationStatement (equals to Medicament in CHMED16A) with a canonical url starting with `http://chmed20af.emediplan.ch/fhir/StructureDefinition/`.

-In the future official defined extensions will be published here.